Search

 • the assessment of the need of care from other providers and/or community agencies.

-Note: These are examples only.
+Note: Above are examples only.
 The patient who is the subject of a Patient Care Family Conference may have a condition other than those listed above, and the subject matter of the conference may be something other than that listed above.
 Also note:

 2. The conference may immediately precede or follow a patient visit (but claim cannot be made for a conference that takes place during the same time frame as the patient visit).